Backflow Prevention and Cross Connection Control Programs

 The Fundamentals of Cross Connection Control:

-Click here to download the Fundamentals Course Brochure for 2013 (Holliston).
+Click here to download The Fundamentals of Cross Connection Control Course Brochure for 2014 (Holliston, MA).

 This course covers the basic fundamentals of cross connection control.
 Such as: what is a cross connection and the health hazards associated with them?
 Why do they exist?
 The types of programs used to protect a public water system from the dangers of cross connections, and how backflow prevention device function.
 Also, the hydraulics of backflow is discussed as well as the types of cross connections and control measures.